-Our research shows that Tether - for which each unit or ‘token’ is backed by one US dollar held by the issuing company, Tether Limited - has been used primarily to facilitate trading.
+Our research shows that Tether - for which each unit or ‘token’ the company has stated is backed by one US dollar or other asset held by the issuing company, Tether Limited - has been used primarily to facilitate trading.
 It also reveals that Tether is often traded against lower-volume cryptocurrencies, accounting for approximately 20% of Tether trading volume through the beginning of 2018.
 This activity often takes shape as ‘pump and dump’ schemes, where prices are inflated in order to be quickly sold for a profit.

 Tether’s market capitalization kept growing in 2018 even as the overall cryptocurrency market contracted.
 The success of Tether provides a glimpse into what the future may look like, although there’s still a long way to go to bringing the traditional financial system and the cryptocurrency one closer together.

 Our conclusions about Tether are based on the following key findings: